Futurisu/opentron-pixel-art/README.md

 # opentron-pixel-art
-Creates a pixel art design using a Opentron and food gel
+Creates a pixel art design using an Opentron and food gel

+*MORE INFO COMING SOON*